elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The method arr.slice returns a new array copying to it all items from index start to end (not including end).</div><br />
   <div><strong>Technical Response:</strong> The method arr.slice is much simpler than similar-looking arr.splice.
 It returns a new array copying to it all items from index start to end (not including end).
 Both start and end can be negative, in that case position from array end is assumed.
-It’s similar to a string method str.slice, but instead of substrings it makes subarrays.
+It’s similar to a string method str.slice, but instead of substrings it makes sub-arrays.
 We can also call it without arguments: arr.slice() creates a copy of arr.
 That is often used to obtain a copy for further transformations that should not affect the original array.<br /><br />
   </div>
   </div>
 </details>